farmdawgnation/vain/README.md

 My name is **Matt Farmer**.
 I'm a Software Engineer in Atlanta, GA, hacking on things for [Elemica](http://elemica.com) by day, and hacking on my own things for [Crazy Goat Creative](http://crazygoatcreative.com) by night.
-You can read my thoughts on my blog, [Farmdawg Nation](http://farmdawgnation.com) and follow my 140-character mindstream [@farmdawgnation](http://twitter.com/farmdawgnation).
+You can read my thoughts on my blog, [Farmdawg Nation](http://farmdawgnation.com), and follow my 140-character mindstream, [@farmdawgnation](http://twitter.com/farmdawgnation).